Actively Recruiting

 • Taking vitamin or mineral supplements

-• Other medical history or lifestyle factors preventing participation, such as having a pacemaker
+• Any other medical or lifestyle conditions preventing participation in dietary intervention and metabolic study such as having a pacemaker

 AI-Screening